RMS Traffic Controller

 Post course work for New Entrants

-All participants will need to directly observed in their workplace carrying out appropriate traffic control duties.
-Participants who have never held a Traffic Control qualification or licence will be given a Traffic Controller Logbook/Third Party Report at the training event.
+The assessor needs to gather evidence from two separate workplace experiences.
+All participants will need to be directly observed in their workplace on at least one occasion undertaking appropriate traffic control activities.
+Our preferred assessment practice is to observe you in your workplace on two occasions if it is practicable to do so, alternatively you can be given a Traffic Controller Logbook/Third Party Report at the training event.
 The Logbook/Third Party Report will need to be completed in the workplace.
-You will have 3 months to gather evidence from your relevant experiences in the workplace.
+You will have 2 months to gather evidence from your relevant experiences in the workplace.
 This evidence will then form part of your ‘portfolio of evidence’.
 This portfolio will then be the basis on which the assessor will make a summative assessment of your competence.

 - Stop/direct road users using a stop/slow bat and understand stopping sight distances